 It’s full of insightful information, about the human voice:

-…the voice chances spectrum in almost any other position than when we approach the speaking person with our ear – or microphone.
+…the voice changes spectrum in almost any other position than when we approach the speaking person with our ear – or microphone.
 Each position on the head or the chest has its’ own sound color – or timbre.
 For instance, the spectrum of speech recorded on the chest of a person normally lacks frequencies in the important range of 2-4 kHz.
 This results in reduced speech intelligibility.
 If the microphone does not compensate for this you should make corrections with an equalizer.

 The important frequencies in non-tonal (Western) languages are illustrated by the diagram below.
 Here, the frequency band around 2 kHz is the most important frequency range regarding perceived intelligibility.
 Most consonants are found in this frequency band.